 Course credits earned in the program of graduate study, or accepted by transfer, are valid for a maximum of seven years unless the relevant graduate office grants an extension.

 Students falling below 3.000 will be placed on academic probation.
 If the student remains on academic probation for two terms, they may be terminated from the graduate program.
-A PhD student will be considered to be on academic probation if their cumulative grade-point average falls below 3.000 and/or if they are not making acceptable research progress as defined by the college through an academic review process that occurs at least annually.
+A PhD student will be considered to be on academic probation if their cumulative GPA falls below 3.000 and/or if they are not making acceptable research progress as defined by the college through an academic review process that occurs at least annually.

 Any incomplete grades must be made up within one calendar year from the term in which the student took the class that resulted in the incomplete course grade.